MbuguaCaleb/NodeJS-With-PassPort/README.md

 EJS..
 Addresses how i bring layouts into my NodeJS PROJECTS...

+Comes in Handy when you want to make a front end but not with react,vue or angular..

 Bacause layouts will have to receive data coming from NodeJS.

 (Therefore you initialize the Layouts into the Main Applicatiion)